-5.13 Hair
+5.13 Hair / facial hair

-- 5.13.1 Hair must be natural colour and of a style that avoids extreme hairstyles. - 5.13.2 Extreme hairstyles will not be tolerated.
-As a guide the following are not permitted: - Shaved heads - Hair shaved/cut to uneven lengths on the same head - Shapes or patterns cut or shaved into hair - Unnatural colours or unnatural combinations
+- 5.13.1 Hair must be natural colour and of a style that avoids extreme hairstyles. - 5.13.2 Extreme styles will not be tolerated.
+As a guide the following are not permitted: - Shaved heads - Hair shaved/cut to uneven lengths on the same head - Shapes or patterns cut or shaved into hair - Shapes or patterns cut or shaved into eyebrows or other facial hair - Unnatural colours or unnatural combinations